Ben Fraoch – Author’s Notes

 Last week I submitted my short story Ben Fraoch to Inkitt’s End Game Competition.
 The great thing about the competition is that because it is run on a vote system Ben Fraoch is live on their website so you can go and read it now.
 Also means I can write up my Author’s Notes for the story which you will find below.

-The story was originally written for The #1000words #FlashFiction #Flashcomp: November 2014 (yes all those hashtags are apart of the competition’s name!).
-They wanted no more than 200 words inspired by the image on the right.
-The photo inspired what became the opening to the original flash fiction piece:
+Ben Fraoch was originally written for The #1000words #FlashFiction #Flashcomp: November 2014 (yes all those hashtags are apart of the competition’s name!).
+They wanted no more than 200 words inspired by a photograph taken by alexcoitus.
+Their photo inspired what became the opening to the original flash fiction piece:

 The view at the top of Ben Fraoch is magical: mountain crests bob on a sea of cloud.
 The thick purple heather stained the mountainside.